mspraggs/mattspraggs.co.uk/content/hack-the-box-under-construction.md

 Author: Matt Spraggs

-This is my seventh write-up of the [Hack The Box](https://www.hackthebox.com) beginner track.
+This is my seventh write-up of the [Hack The Box](https://www.hackthebox.com) Beginner Track.
 This is the first machine or challenge in the track labelled "medium" difficulty.
 The others have so far been "easy", so this could be a bit more involved than what we've seen so far.
 Let's dive in.